 Barn fires: the most common disaster

-Preventing barn fires and being prepared in the event of a fire can mean the difference between life and death for your livestock.
+Preventing barn fires and being prepared in the event of a fire can mean the difference between life and death.
 Know the danger of fires and how to deal with them.

-- Prohibit smoking in or around the barn.
-A discarded cigarette can ignite dry bedding or hay in seconds.
+- Prohibit smoking in or around the barn

 - Inspect electrical systems regularly and immediately correct any problems.
 Rodents can chew electrical wiring and cause damage that can quickly become a fire hazard.

-- Keep appliances to a minimum in the barn.
+- Keep appliances to a minimum.
 Use only when someone is in the barn.

 - Mount fire extinguishers in all buildings, especially at entrances.
 Make sure they are current and your family and employees know how to use them.